 Operations & hospitalisation

 Routine elective surgeries, diagnostic x rays, ultrasound examinations and dynamic blood tests are carried out between 10.30am and 3.00pm Monday to Friday.
-Obviously some surgeries are not routine and take place out of normal surgery hours.
+Obviously some surgeries are not routine.
 See our Operations Page for more information.

 Home visits are available where they are deemed clinically necessary or appropriate by our vet after evaluating the case based on your description of the animals physical condition, and the patients appropriate care.
 Any out of hour’s emergency home visit requires two members of staff for animal handling and for health and safety reasons, and so transporting you pet to the surgery may prevent a possible delay in treatment.
 Some patients seen out of hours will require hospitalisation for further treatment and diagnostic testing, which we are unable to offer whilst on home visits.

 Behavioural advice is given on an individual basis during one to one consultations with Zoe initially for general advice.
-For more in depth help and advice we refer clients to Stephanie Hedges BSc (Hons) CCAB, a local canine behavioural counsellor (see www.inthedoghouse.org.uk).
-Stephanie is a full member of the Association of Pet Behavioural Councillors and an ASAB Certified Clinical Animal Behaviourist.
+For more in depth help and advice we refer clients to a qualified behavioural counsellor .Who is a full member of the Association of Pet Behavioural Councillors and an ASAB Certified Clinical Animal Behaviourist.
 We feel that it is very important that behavioural advice is given by qualified regulated persons of a professional body, who visits the pet in their own home, works with owners closely to understand their animal’s behaviour and offers professional ongoing support.

 Feline behavioural issues can be quite complex and some can result in physical signs and symptoms which may require medical treatment.
 Please ask us for advice.